cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 authorization mechanisms to prevent unauthorized access to the digital twin environment.

+Vulnerability Management:
-Vulnerability Management: Regularly updating and patching the digital twin software and underlying infrastructure to mitigate vulnerabilities.
+: Regularly auditing, updating, and patching the digital twin software and underlying infrastructure to mitigate vulnerabilities.

 Monitoring and Logging: Implementing comprehensive logging and